 Why did the insurance company deny my claim?

 While the insurance company may rely on a litany of excuses or justifications, the simple fact is that denying valid claims benefits an insurance company’s bottom line.
 Insurance companies frequently engage in bad faith practices in the hopes that people making claims will simply give up.
-You can be sure the insurance company has a team of insurance defense lawyers analyzing the claim to find a defensible basis for a denial, so you need an experienced Miami life insurance claims attorney in your corner.
+You can be sure the insurance company has a team of insurance defense lawyers analyzing the claim to find a defensible basis for a denial.
+Don't give up.
+Talk to an experienced life insurance claims lawyer.

 You can reach Miami Life Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].